ingowald/pbrt-parser/README.md

 (newest ones on top)

+- can now parse anim-bluespheres.pbrt
+- can now parse complete san miguel scene (the new one)
 - Can now parse entire GRAMMAR required for the san miguel scene.
   Note the parser isn't actually doing anything with the parsed items, yet - they are discarded right after each one is parsed - but at